karacaltan/passwordManagerBot/README.md

 ### Forking

 It is necessary to create a custom authorization token.
-You can get one by chatting with the @BotFather.
-Save your token in a python file called api_key.py as a global variable.
+You can get one by chatting with the `@BotFather`.
+Save your token in a python file called `api_key.py` as a global variable.

     API_KEY = 'your api key'